grumdrig/slog/NOTES.md

 ### Spells

-Maybe an equipment slot for a scroll.
-You can either read the scroll (cast(equip_scroll)) or study it to learn the spell.
-Spells might be available in some places or something.
-Exchange a treasure with some guy?
-Stick NPC's in each tile?

-List of spells from a note on my phone:
+List of some spell names from a note on my phone:

 * Susan’s Opening Salvo
 * Snowmound